a7medkamel/bevel-download-cli/README.md

 You can mask any fields deemed sensative by adding the json path of the field to the `./config-ts/default.ts` file under the `ticket.masks` config.

 For example you can blank out all Jira Issue descriptions by settings a mask for `"fields.description"`

+## APIs

+The following APIs are used by this downloader

+### `GET /rest/api/3/project/search`

+Used to find all the project names in this Jira instance

+### `GET /rest/api/3/field`

+Used to fetch all the custom field definitions.

+> as each org uses custome fields that we then map using the configs during the normalization phase

+### `POST /rest/api/3/search`

+Used to search and download jira Issues